mark-kibuthu/react-hooks-fetch-crud-lab/README.md

 - Use the `useEffect` hook to fetch data from an API
 - Use event handlers with `fetch` to send data to an API
-- Update state after receiving data from an API
+- Update state after receiving data from an API.

 ## Introduction